varfish-org/varfish-server/docs_manual/admin_upgrade.rst

 **Summary**

-This are minor bug fix releases.
+This are minor bug fix releases and small added features.
 You should be able to upgrade by just updating your ``varfish-docker-compose`` repository clone and calling ``docker-compose up -d``.

 ------------------